Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Discussion

 \section{Discussion}

 We proposed a general framework for improving inverse probability weighting–based estimators in value estimation for dynamic treatment regimes.
-We introduced two adaptive estimators: the generalized adherence weighting and the bootstrap adherence windowing, together with their normalized and augmented extensions.
-GAW provides a probability-based relaxation of the hard compatibility indicator, allowing individuals with high adherence propensity to contribute even when their observed treatment deviates from the regime.
-BAW defines compatibility through covariate proximity and uses a bootstrap procedure to select an optimal window that balances bias and variance.
+We introduced two adaptive estimators: the generalized compatibility weighting and the bootstrap compatibility windowing, together with their normalized and augmented extensions.
+GCW provides a probability-based relaxation of the hard compatibility indicator, allowing individuals with high compatibility propensity to contribute even when their observed treatment deviates from the regime.
+BCW defines compatibility through covariate proximity and uses a bootstrap procedure to select an optimal window that balances bias and variance.
 Our proposed methods require minimal modification to existing causal estimators and preserve the identifying assumptions while (i) maintaining consistency and interpretability, (ii) reducing finite-sample variance, and (iii) integrating seamlessly with both IPW and AIPW estimation frameworks.

-Simulation studies demonstrated the finite-sample benefits of our approach across a wide range of settings, including multi-stage and multi-threshold regimes and scenarios with low adherence and no tailored treatment effect.
-GAW and BAW achieved substantial variance reduction, particularly in regimes with true optima located near decision boundaries where standard IPW and AIPW estimators are most unstable.
+Simulation studies demonstrated the finite-sample benefits of our approach across a wide range of settings, including multi-stage and multi-threshold regimes and scenarios with low compatibility and no tailored treatment effect.
+GCW and BCW achieved substantial variance reduction, particularly in regimes with true optima located near decision boundaries where standard IPW and AIPW estimators are most unstable.
 Augmentation further improved both accuracy and inference, with analytical variances closely matching Monte Carlo estimates.
 Our application to the ACTG175 dataset illustrated the practical advantages of these stabilized estimators in a real HIV treatment setting.
 The proposed methods produced substantial gains in effective sample size and significant improvements in weight stability, resulting in more robust and clinically sensible regime identification.